Sudanese kinship: Variants

+Kinship terms in Arabic is almost completely Sudanese; however, for most relatives other than parents, the term for a female relative is generally considered to simply be the grammatical feminine form of the term for a male of the same degree (e.g. خَالَة khālah, "maternal aunt" vs. خَالَ khāl, "maternal uncle").
+In addition, no distinction is made between paternal and maternal grandfathers (جَدّ jadd) or grandmothers (جَدَّة jaddah).

 Balkan kinships such as Bulgarian, Serbian, and Bosniak follow this system for different patrilineal and matrilineal uncles but collapse 'mother's sister' and 'father's sister' into the same term, and Croatian and Macedonian further collapse the offspring of the uncles into one term.

 Similarly, Finnish kinship terms separate paternal and maternal uncles but not aunts, while making no distinctions between first cousins but giving a separate term for second cousins.
 Further distinctions (some much more common than others) can be made between a patrilineal or matrilineal grandson/granddaughter, niece/nephew, grandfather/grandmother and others, by using compound words.
 An interesting feature is the presence of many unique words originating from Proto-Uralic and Germanic languages to describe affinal kinships such as, but not limited to, the brother of a spouse (lanko), mother-in-law (anoppi) or even the husband of a daughter (vävy).
 This extends into folk poetry, where in at least one dialect there are specific words solely for Ego's husband's siblings (kyty and nato).

 On the opposite side of Eurasia, Chinese adds the additional dimension of relative age.
-Ego's older siblings and cousins are distinguished from younger (e.g. older brother, Mandarin: 哥哥 gēge) or younger brother, Mandarin: 弟弟 dìdi), as are the siblings of Ego's parents.
+Ego's older siblings and cousins are distinguished from younger ones (e.g. older brother, Mandarin: 哥哥 gēge or younger brother, Mandarin: 弟弟 dìdi), as are the siblings of Ego's parents.
 Similarly, a term for "uncle" or "aunt" (in at least in some varieties of Chinese, including Mandarin) does not exist without specificity, e.g. "father's older brother" (Mandarin: 伯伯 bóbo) or "father's younger brother" (Mandarin: 叔叔 shūshu).
 This does not apply to maternal uncles, who are addressed with the same word (Mandarin: 舅舅 jiùjiu).